HCQpersonal/web_project_3/README.md

 **Intro**

-This is a project about traveling across the US.
-We've made it so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This is a responsive project about traveling across the US.
+[Link to the live site](https://hcqpersonal.github.io/web_project_3/)

 **Figma**